TankaJahari/cyclistic.charliesun/README.md

   I will use these findings to provide insights and recommendations to our stakeholders to achieve their goal of convert casual users into annual members through digital marketing.

-## Data Sources, Data Cleaning, and Manipulation
+## Data Sources, Cleaning, and Manipulation

  Our [data](https://divvy-tripdata.s3.amazonaws.com/index.html) comes directly from the primary source: Cyclistic Bikeshare services (Divvy).
 The data is open and made available to use by [this license agreement](https://divvybikes.com/data-license-agreement).
 It comes in the form of 12 .csv files, one for each month of 2023.